RIKEN-RCCS/lens3/v2/doc/user-guide.md

 Bucket-pool state is:

 * __READY__ and __INITIAL__ indicate a service is usable.
 It does not necessarily mean a backend is running.
-The INITIAL state was used as the state the backend is not in sync with the Lens3's state.
+READY and INITIAL are synonymous in v2.1.
+The INITIAL state was used as the state that the backend is not in sync with the Lens3's state.
-  READY and INITIAL are synonymous, currently.
 * __SUSPENED__ indicates a pool is temporarily unusable by server busyness.
 It needs several minutes for a cease of the condition.
 * __DISABLED__ indicates a pool is unusable.
 A transition between